Berkalium/Course-Data-Scraper/README.md

 # Course-Data-Scraper
 A web scraper that extracts useful data from York University's course website.
-The JSoup library is used.
+This project was created for learning purposes.